 Wasp Life Cycle

 In the spring, the queen starts each nest and raises all the workers.
-A large nest will average about 75 wasps, but most nests will have around 20 to 40 wasps inside.
+A large nest will average about 75 wasps, but most nests will have around 20 to 40 inside.
 At the end of their life cycle, the queen raises the next generation of queens for the next year.
 Those queens then find a place to hibernate for winter (usually your attic) while the original nest dies.
 The cycle then starts up again the next spring.
 Paper wasps can reuse old nests, so you should make sure to knock down old nests from the previous year when you can.

 Are Wasps Dangerous

 Paper and mud wasps are not typically aggressive, unless you swat at them or become a threat to their nest.
-If you were to encounter an aggressive paper wasp or mud wasp, they can continuously sting you until they get tired, which is why wasp control is so important.
+If you were to encounter an aggressive paper or mud wasp, they can continuously sting you until they get tired, which is why wasp control is so important.
 Unlike the honeybee that loses their stinger after the first sting.

 When to Call for Wasp Removal or Extermination